 When you reach the arriving terminal after landing in Cancun you will be guided to the immigration hall where you will form a line and wait for your turn with a Mexican Immigration officer.
-This officer will ask you for your passport (birth certificate and photo ID if you are a US or Canadian citizen), entry visa, if you are from a county which requires it, and your tourist card, which will be given to you aboard the plane.
+This officer will ask you for your passport, entry visa, if you are from a county which requires it, and your tourist card, which will be given to you aboard the plane.
 The immigration officer may ask you a few questions as of the purpose of your trip, how long you will be staying and if this is your first time in Mexico.

 The "tourist card" is a form that the airline will give you at the counter when you check in or aboard the plane.
 It is one per person, meaning that each member of your party must have one with his/her individual information.
 Questions in this form include: Names, country of origin, passport number (if you carry one), place where you staying in Mexico, arrival and departure dates and so forth.
 After the immigration officer has stamped this card you MUST KEEP IT IN A SAFE PLACE AND DO NOT LOSE IT.
 YOU WILL BE ASKED FOR THIS DOCUMENT WHEN YOU DEPART MEXICO.
 Although very rare, you might be held in Mexico if you lose your tourist card, so please make sure you do not lose it, keep it in a safe place and have it ready at your departure.